madhan987/user-ops/README.md

 8.Application supports 3 below listed API's :

 >  a.
-Store : Accepts valid JSON as input and file type as request parameter (Email should be unique and mandatory value),sample input:
+Store : Accepts valid JSON as input and file type as request parameter (Email should be unique and mandatory value),sample input :
 >
 			{
 			  "id": 1,